sigscalr/test-1/CONTRIBUTING.md

 Once you have found the issue to be fixed or feature to be added, you can comment on the issue and put the approach you want to follow to solve the issue.
 Once we agree upon the approach, you can open a PR.

-1. Fork Hyperion repo and clone it on your local machine.
+1. Fork Siglens repo and clone it on your local machine.
 2. Create branch with your changes.
 3. Make sure local tests work.
 4. Commit your changes to your fork.